Book now£25+

 Exploring action points for organisations based on their insights, specific obstacles and questions, ranging from supply chain impacts to programming to engaging audiences in local climate action.

-Understanding the environmental impact of exhibition-making and exploring a more sustainable approach to the planning, design and operation of exhibitions.
+Understanding the environmental impact of exhibition-making and exploring a lower impact approach to the planning, design and operation of exhibitions.

 Alice Sharp, Director, Invisible Dust